 A) 1470,1490,1510,1530,1550,1570,1590nm

 B) No, it is not tied to the optical transport.
 The device needs to be connected to the local LAN.
-However, if you have extra fibers, you can establish an independent 10/100/1000 link between the sides using Ethernet transceivers like that:
+However, if you have extra fibers, you can establish an independent 10/100/1000 link between the sides using Ethernet transceivers like this:

 E) So, normally we do not produce them in 48V DC.
 We could possibly do it, but it would be costly, and we would need to charge an additional fee for it.
 If you do not require it, I would recommend going with the standard 120-220V AC